jonhjelm/docs-and-training/service_implementation/basics_singularity.md

 storage which are accessible also by GSS (using, for example, the File Browser workflow).
 They thus allow your packaged application to access all files on the HPC storage which are available via GSS. `/service` will be used by your packaged application to communicate status reports to the HPC service.
+It can furthermore be used for cross-node communication and temporary files which are _not_ supposed to be visible to the user, since `/service` is not exposed via GSS.

 **Important:** In your own recipes, you _always have to create these mountpoints_.
 If you don't, your image will _not_ work on the CloudFlow